vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

  ## Learn More

- Now that you have successfully created a running Tanzu GemFire cluster on Kubernetes, check out some other guides.
+ Now that you have successfully created a running VMware GemFire cluster on Kubernetes, check out some other guides.

  * You can get started by implementing the [cache-aside pattern](/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg) which will improve the read performance of your application.